ArthurLobopro/easy-codesnap/README.md

 * zh-TW.
 Taiwanese Mandarin (Thanks [CoffeeChaton](https://github.com/CoffeeChaton))
 * zh-CN.
 Chinese Mandarin (Thanks [CoffeeChaton](https://github.com/CoffeeChaton))

+## Help the Project

+If you want to help the project you can do one or more of these things:

+* Leave a good review on [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ArthurLobo.easy-codesnap&ssr=false#review-details) or [Open VSX](https://open-vsx.org/extension/ArthurLobo/easy-codesnap/reviews).
+* Leave a star on [GitHub repository](https://github.com/ArthurLobopro/easy-codesnap).
+* Create a feature request with some useful feature.
+* Create a pull request fixing something, adding some feature or adding/fixing a translation.

 ## Acknowledgments

 Thank you very much [kufii](https://github.com/kufii/) to made the [CodeSnap extension](https://github.com/kufii/CodeSnap), the base of this project.